 There are no bedside tables, which can be a little tricky if you need to keep your phone or other belongings next to you in bed and within reaching distance.
-A small box shelf was the only space next to the bed, but I wasn’t able to reach it.
-There were no power sockets at the bed, which could be a problem for lone travellers needing to charge their wheelchairs overnight.
-There was a light on each side of the bed, an emergency call button and light switches for the room.
+The only place next to the bed was a small box shelf, which I couldn’t reach.

-The desk was positioned in the corner of the room between the bed and window.
+The desk was positioned in the corner of the room between the bed and the window.
 I was able to roll underneath the desk, but the mirror was positioned too high for me to see in.
 A kettle with tea, coffee and mugs were on the desk which got plenty of use…what can I say we love our mint teas!

 Want to know how we travelled to London, where we stayed and what we got up to?
 Check out the following posts.